Donut Hole Christmas Tree

 More Easy Christmas Recipes:

 12 Easy No-Bake Holiday Desserts – No time to bake?
 Here are 12 FAST and EASY no-bake recipes!
-Whether you want chocolate, peanut butter, cheesecake, bark, or truffles, these recipes have you covered!!
+Whether you want chocolate, peanut butter, cheesecake, bark, or truffles, these recipes have you covered!

 Christmas Tree Cupcakes — Vanilla cupcakes are turned into festive Christmas trees with the help of inverted ice cream cones that are decorated with green whipped cream!
-An no-mixer, one-bowl cupcake recipe that’s so EASY!
+A no-mixer, one-bowl cupcake recipe that’s so EASY!
 Perfect on your holiday dessert table or served at your next Christmas party.
 Detailed instructions provided to help make these Christmas tree cupcakes suitable for even novice bakers.

 Christmas Red Velvet Poke Cake – The EASIEST and most impressive Christmas cake!
 You’ll have your friends and family thinking you’re a rock star pastry chef!